Last modified: 2020-05-21 | Approximate reading time 6 mins

 In Montreal, when you apply for a transformation permit, you’ll need a dossier with detailed rooftop terrace plans that have been drawn up by a professional.
 These plans need to include information about access to the roof as well as a specific description of the terrace’s location.

 In Halifax, you must bring 3 copies of the complete plans for your project to a Municipal Customer Service Center.
-The plan must include all structural components, as well as 3 copies of a site plan showing the location of the project in relation to the surrounding buildings.
+The plan must include all structural components, as well as 3 copies of a site plan showing the location of the project concerning the surrounding buildings.

 The price of the permit is dependant on the size of the project, based on the estimated value as well as a minimum $25.00 fee as well as a development permit fee of $25.00.
 Further, additional fees may be required depending on the complexity of your project.